-- If you got “Google Authenticator setup successful” message or something similar message.
-You have done.
+- If you got a “Google Authenticator setup successful” message or something similar message.
+You have done it.

-- Now Google Authenticator app generates code is the primary source.
-Every 60 seconds this app generate new code.
+- Now Google Authenticator app generates code as the primary source.
+Every 60 seconds this app generates new code.
 Whenever you log-in to your account, you have to open the app and submit that code.

-After you enable 2-step verification you have to generate application specific password for certain applications such as Desktop email clients, Android phone Google account login, Chrome Sync etc. When you use that type of applications, you don’t need to submit your password.
-Instead of that you have to use an application specific password.
+After you enable 2-step verification you have to generate application-specific passwords for certain applications such as Desktop email clients, Android phone Google account login, Chrome Sync, etc. When you use that type of application, you don’t need to submit your password.
+Instead of that, you have to use an application-specific password.
 It’s more secure.

 - Go to the Google account setting page